James Mason: 1941–1957: Leading man status

-Mason became hugely popular for his brooding anti-heroes, and occasional outright villains, in the Gainsborough series of melodramas of the 1940s, starting with The Man in Grey (1943).
+Mason became hugely popular for his brooding anti-heroes and occasional outright villains in the Gainsborough series of melodramas of the 1940s, starting with The Man in Grey (1943).
 The film was a huge hit and made him and co-stars Lockwood, Stewart Granger and Phyllis Calvert top-level stars.
 Mason starred in two wartime dramas, They Met in the Dark (1943) and Candlelight in Algeria (1944), then returned to Gainsborough melodrama with Fanny By Gaslight (1944) with Granger and Calvert; it was another big hit.
-He starred in Hotel Reserve (1944), a thriller, then did a ghost story for Gainsborough with Lockwood, A Place of One's Own (1945).
+He starred in Hotel Reserve (1944) a thriller, then did a ghost story for Gainsborough with Lockwood, A Place of One's Own (1945).
 Far more popular was a melodrama, They Were Sisters (1945).

-Sydney Box cast Mason in a psychodrama about musicians, The Seventh Veil (1945), as the tyrannical guardian of pianist Ann Todd.
-It was a huge success in Britain and the US and demand for Mason was at a fever pitch.
+Sydney Box cast Mason in a psychodrama about musicians, The Seventh Veil (1945) as the tyrannical guardian of pianist Ann Todd.
+It was a huge success in Britain and the US, and demand for Mason was at a fever pitch.
 Exhibitors voted him the most popular star in Britain in each year between 1944 and 1947.
 They also declared him the most popular international star in 1946; he dropped to second place the following year.
 He was the most popular male star in Canada in 1948.

 Mason had a relatively minor role in The Wicked Lady (1945) with Lockwood, a big hit.
-He then received his best reviews to date playing a mortally wounded IRA bank robber on the run in Carol Reed's Odd Man Out (1947).
-He turned producer with Sydney Box on The Upturned Glass (1947), which starred Mason with a script by Mason's wife.
+He then received his best reviews to date playing a mortally wounded Irish Republican Army (IRA) bank robber on the run in Carol Reed's Odd Man Out (1947).
+He turned producer with Sydney Box on The Upturned Glass (1947) which starred Mason with a script by Mason's wife.
 It was not particularly successful.
 Neither was Bathsheba, a play the Masons did on Broadway.
-Mason went to Hollywood for his first film, Caught (1949), directed by Max Ophüls, then played Gustave Flaubert in MGM's Madame Bovary (1949).
-He did another with Ophüls, The Reckless Moment (1949), and followed it with East Side, West Side (1949) with Barbara Stanwyck at MGM and One Way Street (1950) at Universal.
+Mason went to Hollywood for his first film, Caught (1949) directed by Max Ophüls, then played Gustave Flaubert in MGM's Madame Bovary (1949).
+He did another with Ophüls, The Reckless Moment (1949) and followed it with East Side, West Side (1949) with Barbara Stanwyck at MGM and One Way Street (1950) at Universal.
 He made Pandora and the Flying Dutchman (1951) with Ava Gardner.
-None of these films were particularly successful.
+None of these films was particularly successful.